island-lang/island-lang.github.io/README.md

 # Funca programming language

-_Note this is a very early design draft and is being continuously modified.
-It isn't clear at this time whether the language would be eventually implemented or mostly used as an experimentation platform for various language design ideas and concepts._
+_Note this is a very early (and incomplete) design draft and is being continuously modified.
+It isn't certain at this time whether the language would be eventually implemented or mostly used as an experimentation platform for various ideas and concepts._

-Funca is a practical, gradually (or semi-purely) functional, statically typed programming language aiming for simple, approachable, imperative-style syntax and familiar object-oriented concepts while uncompromisingly maintaining full immutability and a clear separation between computations (pure functions in the mathematical sense) and actions (procedures) without requiring the use and understanding of advanced mathematical abstractions (e.g. monads).
+Funca is a practical, (semi-) purely functional, statically typed programming language aiming for simple, approachable, imperative-style syntax and familiar object-oriented concepts while uncompromisingly maintaining full immutability (no mutable state) and a clear separation between computations (pure functions in the mathematical sense) and actions (procedures) without requiring the use and understanding of advanced mathematical abstractions (e.g. monads).

-Funca introduces a number of innovative features and constructs that try to synthesize and improve on ideas from a wide range of programming languages and paradigms, ranging from academic-type purely functional languages (Haskell, Miranda, Pure, Clean), hybrid languages (Scala, F#), imperative languages (C#, Kotlin, Go) and dynamic languages (Python, TypeScript).
+Funca introduces a number of innovative features and constructs that try to synthesize and improve on ideas from a wide range of programming languages and paradigms, ranging from academic-type purely functional languages (Haskell, Miranda, Pure, Clean), hybrid languages (Scala, F#), imperative languages (C#, Kotlin, Go) and dynamic languages (Python, JavaScript/TypeScript).

 All Funca variables and objects are fully (and deeply) immutable.
 Once a variable or field has been initialized with a value, it cannot be changed, forever.
 Despite this apparently strict constraint it manages to provide the programmer with convenient syntax and abstractions, many of which were once associated exclusively with imperative programming.
 These include: